Benoît Duteurtre

-Benoît Duteurtre ([dytœʁtʁ]) (born 20 March 1960) is a French novelist and essayist.
-He is also a musical critic, musician, producer and host of a radio show about music.
-He spends his time between Paris, New York and Normandy.
+Benoît Duteurtre ([dytœʁtʁ]) (20 March 1960 – 16 July 2024) was a French novelist and essayist.
+He was also a musical critic, musician, producer and host of a radio show about music.
+He spent his time between Paris, New York and Normandy.

-Early life and family
+Background

-Benoît Duteurtre was born in Sainte-Adresse, Seine-Maritime, Normandy, where he spent his first years.
-He is the son of Jean-Claude Duteurtre and Marie-Claire Georges.
-He is also the great-grandson of the French president René Coty.
-He attended Saint-Joseph, a catholic educational institution in le Havre.
+Benoît Duteurtre was born in Sainte-Adresse, Seine-Maritime, Upper Normandy, where he spent his first years.
+He was the son of Jean-Claude Duteurtre and Marie-Claire Georges.
+He was also the great-grandson of the French president René Coty.
+He attended Saint-Joseph, a Catholic educational institution in Le Havre.
 Duteurtre began to write at an early age.
-At fifteen, he presented his firsts texts to Armand Salacrou, a French dramatist established in le Havre, who encouraged him to pursue his efforts.
+At fifteen, he presented his first texts to Armand Salacrou, a French dramatist established in Le Havre, who encouraged him to pursue his efforts.
 Le Havre, a heavily destroyed city during World War II and rebuilt in the structural classicism style will often reappear in Duteurtre's later works.

-Music background

 At the age of sixteen, Benoît Duteurtre was fascinated with modern music, especially the work of Pierre Boulez.
-In 1977, Benoît began musicology studies at the university of Rouen, France.
+In 1977, Benoît began musicology studies at the University of Rouen, France.
 That same year, he met Karlheinz Stockhausen and, a year later, Iannis Xenakis.
 In 1979, Benoît Duteurtre studied for a month with György Ligeti, whose musical theory later had a strong influence in his life.
 He graduated with a license in Musicology.